6, October 2008

 For this week's team bullshite, I'm going to be a cut and pasting fool.
 Firstly, I want all who read these

-updates to be well versed in tires, specifically the high-end race tubulars from
+updates to be well versed in tires, specifically the high-end race tubulars from Challenge Tech.
+There

 is a new model that we'll be racing (and winning) on in 2008 and it's called the Fango.
 I am pasting in

-two links here so that you can read about the tires and what
+two links here so that you can read about the tires and what Donn Kellogg from Challenge had to say

 about them.
 Read these: